-Contractor's original bid, including mobilization \$100,000
+Contractor's original bid (including mobilization) \$100,000

-90 percent of contractor's bid \$ 90,000
+90 percent of Contractor's bid \$ 90,000

-Final estimate of total work, including mobilization,
+Final estimate of total work (including mobilization,

-extra work, and minus permanent deductions \$ 85,000
+extra work, and less permanent deductions) \$ 85,000

 Difference \$ 5,000

-Adjustment of overhead costs
+Adjustment of Overhead Costs

 (10 percent of difference) \$ 500

-- 6. When the Acceptance Statement is not returned within the specified 30 days, verify it has not been lost in transit and then proceed in accordance with 1 of the following options: - a.
+- 6. When the Acceptance Statement is not returned within the specified 30 days, verify it has not been lost in transit and then proceed in accordance with the appropriate option below: - a.
 If all documents have been received, prepare and process the final estimate. - b.
 If some documents are still outstanding, request advice from the Division of Construction's field coordinator about further action. - c.
 If the contractor includes in the Acceptance Statement any claim that is postmarked or hand-delivered more than 30 days after the date the contractor received the proposed final estimate, the claim is considered late and will not be processed.
 On a hand-delivered claim, record the date the claim arrived, who delivered it, and who received it.
 Retain the envelope for a claim that arrived through the mail to establish the date the claim was sent.
-Inform the contractor of the late filing by using a letter worded in a similar way to the following letter.
+Inform the contractor of the late filing by using a letter worded in a similar way to the letter below.
 This notification will constitute the final administrative action on a late claim.